franklinht/delo-challenge/README.md

-# Wellcome to the Photoapp by Franklin
+# Wellcome to the Delo-challenge by Franklin
 Simple app which shows a couple of Porguese postal code and addresses

 ### Archtecture